wangenau/eminus/docs/further.rst

    pip install coverage pytest pytest-cov

-| To create a webpage that gives a clear overview of covered and uncovered code lines, use
+| A detailed coverage report that gives a clear overview of the covered code `is uploaded regularly <https://wangenau.gitlab.io/eminus/htmlcov>`_.
+| To create this webpage, use

 .. code-block:: console